 3. To Reminisce:

 I’ve differentiated this reason from “remember” because I believe it evokes a subtly different emotion about the passage of time.

 While social networking clearly enhances our ability to share our photos, our needs to remember and reminisce are not satisfied if Facebook is the ONLY photo organization tool we’re using.
-Putting those photos into some type of album satisfies all of our memory-keeping needs.
+Putting those photos into some album satisfies all our memory-keeping needs.